When to Change a Registered Agent?

 No. It is required that all businesses have a registered agent.
 If you fail to appoint or maintain a registered agent, your business may be subject to involuntary termination or penalties.

 Additionally, all registered agents must consent to the job.
 You cannot appoint a registered agent without their permission.
+If you are hiring a formation company/LegalZoom alternative, know that a registered agent isn’t necessarily included in the cost of an LLC.

 What is the Difference Between a Commercial and Non-Commercial Registered Agent?